DV Hardware reviews

 • Mounting material is included for AMD 754/939/AM2 and Intel LGA775 processors, as well as rubber plugs for the fan, a bag of thermal compound and a 3-pin to 4-pin Molex converter for the fan.

 While the original Vendetta used a noisy 92mm fan the Vendetta 2 uses a 120mm fan.
 This PWM model delivers an airflow of 65-81CFM at a noise level of 20-32dBA.
-The fan features a 4-pin PWM connector, don't worry if your motherboard still has a 3-pin fan header because it's backwards compatible.
+The fan features a 4-pin PWM connector, don't worry if your motherboard still has a 3-pin fan header because it's backward compatible.
 Alternatively, you can also use the converter cable to connect the fan directly to your power supply.

 Just like on the original Vendetta, OCZ has employed a V-shaped design to increase the surface area of the heatsink as well as a dimple fin design to reduce laminar airflow effect.